 - When are you available?

 In general, the parents of my school-age students prefer to have a set time and day per week for lessons, whereas my adult students may prefer to arrange times and days to suit on a more ad-hoc basis to accommodate work commitments.
-I am happy to teach most days and times, to suit students - please contact me to check availability.
+I am available to teach during the day and evening Monday to Friday, and Saturday mornings, to suit students - please contact me to check availability.

 - Which ages and levels do you teach?